Arthur Alphin

-Lieutenant Colonel Arthur Brent Alphin (born September 5, 1948) is a retired United States Army officer and military historian.
+Lieutenant Colonel Arthur Brent Alphin (September 5, 1948 – January 8, 2026) was a United States Army officer and military historian.

-He is the founder and owner of A-Square, manufacturer of American hunting rifles.
+He was the founder and owner of A-Square, manufacturer of American hunting rifles.
 He taught military history at West Point.
-Since retiring he has co-authored several books with his wife and children's author Elaine Marie Alphin.
+After his retirement, he co-authored several books with his wife and children's author Elaine Marie Alphin.

 He also assisted ghostwriter Lisa Harkrader in writing Animorphs #51: The Absolute, by providing her with information about tanks and reading over the book to check for errors.